 A peril is any event, situation, or incident that causes property damage or loss.
 Fire, theft, wind, and vandalism are common perils that homeowners insurance can cover.
-It’s important to understand which perils your policy covers so you know when you can count on your insurance to pick up the repair bill if necessary.
+It’s important to understand which perils your policy covers and which perils it doesn’t so you know when you can count on your insurance to pick up the repair bill if necessary.

 No home insurance policy covers every single type of loss event.
 The type of policy you have determines how many perils are covered.